 In our past work with Meratas, we’ve covered the basics of income share agreements (ISAs) and how students can ensure they’re getting the best ISA for themselves.
-ISAs are helping many people achieve their dreams of attending coding bootcamps without paying upfront.
+ISA loans are helping many people achieve their dreams of attending coding bootcamps without paying upfront.
 But they’re also opening doors for people outside of tech.

 ISAs are becoming more common throughout multiple schools and skills-training programs, and people are taking advantage of these agreements to change careers every day.
-We’ve spoken to three graduates in different fields to hear how an ISA with Meratas made their career shift possible.
+We’ve spoken to three graduates in different fields to hear how an ISA loan with Meratas made their career shift possible.

 Income Share Agreements and Skills-Training Programs